Edited or filtered images and videos

 - avoid ‘sharenting’ or sharing explicit or inappropriate content you’ve seen online to raise awareness.
 Sharing content of physical or sexual abuse is illegal and can be upsetting to the child and others who come across it.

 - report any inappropriate, illegal, explicit, identifying or distressing content to CEOP through their website.
-You can find about more about reporting content on our sexting page.
+We also have more information about reporting content on our online reporting page.

 Children may experience lots of different emotions when they see inappropriate, upsetting or distressing content online.
 It’s important to talk to your child about what they’re doing online and let them know to come to you if they see anything that upsets them.